nkarni/meteor-stock/README.md

 # meteor-stock

->Civilisation advances by extending the number of important operations which we can perform without thinking about them.
+>>Civilisation advances by extending the number of important operations which we can perform without thinking about them.
-- Alfred North Whitehead
+>> Alfred North Whitehead

+What is meteor-stock?

+A interactive Yeoman generator for Meteor projects.

 To install: